Education

 Introduction

-To replicate this present study sufficient information needs to be provided; Chapter 3 defines its methodological procedures and research design for this purpose.
-A description of the research design, including the particular strategies, adopted starts off the chapter.
-The description follows sections addressing data analysis, data trustworthiness, ethical procedures and an exclamation of the data gathering.
+To replicate this present study, sufficient information needs to be provided.
+Chapter 3 defines its methodological procedures and research design.
+A description of the research design, including the particular strategies adopted, starts off the chapter.
+The description follows sections addressing data analysis, data trustworthiness, ethical procedures, and an explanation of the data-gathering process.
 Limitations and delimitations conclude the chapter.

 Exploring the factors influencing the rate of students graduating on time from middle and high school in the inner city of Los Angeles was the general intent of this study.
-Specifically, a sequential mixed method design was employed by the study to discuss & examine the educational institution and the issues faced by it and also, make recommendations based on the findings of this study.
-These findings can then be utilized to enhancethe possibility of student success within the district in consideration.
-This chapter will detail the investigation techniques, ethicalconsideration, procedures for data collection and trustworthiness.
+Specifically, a sequential mixed method design was employed by the study to discuss & examine the educational institution and the issues faced by it and also make recommendations based on the findings of this study.
+These findings can then be utilized to enhance the possibility of student success within the district.
+This chapter will detail the investigation techniques, ethical considerations, procedures for data collection and trustworthiness.

 Statement of the Problem

-The general target of the study was to explore factors influencing the late graduation of inner cities students of Los Angeles.
-The students specifically in inner cities of Los Angeles are not able to complete their high school graduation on time; the study seeks to find the reasons behind the late graduation amongst high school students in Los Angeles.
-The study will help the schools, students, and families in facilitating with the predictors of the late graduation.
+The general target of the study was to explore factors influencing the late graduation of inner-city students in Los Angeles.
+The students, specifically in inner cities of Los Angeles, are not able to complete their high school graduation on time; the study seeks to find the reasons behind the late graduation among high school students in Los Angeles.
+The study will help schools, students, and families to determine the predictors of late graduation.

 Research Questions

 1. Why some students do not graduate on time?
-What are the role of socioeconomic status, school status, and family?
+What are the roles of socioeconomic status, school status, and family?

-2. How do student failure impact student and the family?
+2. How does student failure impact the student and the family?

-3. What is the impression of school teachers about the accomplishment of students in rural Los Angeles?
+3. What is the impression school teachers have of the accomplishment of students in rural Los Angeles?

 4. What are the perspectives of instructors on the advancement of students in rural Los Angeles?